croxton/craftcms-hda-starter-kit/README.md

 # Hypermedia Driven Application starter kit for Craft CMS

+### Tailwind 3 version

 A solid platform for front-end development when using Craft CMS as a backend, following the [Hypermedia Driven Application (HDA)](https://htmx.org/essays/hypermedia-driven-applications/) architecture and the [Locality of Behaviour](https://htmx.org/essays/locality-of-behaviour/) (LoB) principle.
 Create highly interactive, SPA-like web apps without the overhead.